 - 1 tablespoon pure maple syrup (optional for added sweetness)

 - Add oil and onions to a preheated dutch oven.
-Add salt and pepper and over medium heat sauté until onions are translucent and fragrant (about 5 minutes).
+Add salt and turmeric.
+Saute over medium heat until shallot is translucent and fragrant (about 5 minutes).

-- Add garlic, ginger and red curry paste and saute another minute.
+- Add garlic, ginger and curry paste and saute another minute.

 - Add cauliflower and chickpeas and stir.
 Add pumpkin, coconut milk and maple syrup if using.
 Stir well to evenly distribute the ingredients.
 Simmer on low for 15-20 minutes until cauliflower is fork tender.

-- Serve in bowls alone or with rice.
+- Serve in bowls alone or with coconut rice.
 Garnish with fresh cilantro leaves if desired.
+Squeeze fresh lime juice overtop.

 - Store leftovers once fully cooled to room temperature.
-Store in an airtight container for up to 5 days.
-Freeze for up to two months leaving 1 inch of space at the top of the container to allow for expansion.
+Store in an airtight container in the refrigerator for up to 5 days.
+Freeze for up to three months leaving 1-inch of space at the top of the container to allow for expansion.

 **You can substitute a 15 ounce can of pumpkin puree but I highly recommend using homemade pumpkin puree in this recipe.
 It makes a huge different in this dish.
 It will be sweeter, creamier and thicker with homemade pumpkin puree.
 You can make it in your Instant Pot or in your oven.